johnDorian/rockbin/README.md

 ### Setting it up as an upstart service

-_This is only valif for pre 2008 devices.
+_This is only valid for pre 2008 devices.
 Please see issue [#5](https://github.com/johnDorian/rockbin/issues/5) for a work around_

 ```bash
 # put the binary in the correct folder